 Slab Sliders

-This is for a pack of 16 sliders that you can find at Costco.
-Adjust to 1 lb of meat for 12 sliders for a smaller pack of sliders
+- Servings: This recipe is for a pack of 16 sliders that you can find at Costco.
+Adjust to 1lb of meat for 12 sliders for a smaller pack of sliders.

 - 1.3 lbs ground beef (for 16 sliders)